-Californians voted to approve recreational marijuana, our state has already approved medical marijuana regulations.
-Colorado approved recreational marijuana, regulating and taxing it.
+Californians voted to approve recreational cannabis, our state has already approved medical cannabis regulations.
+Colorado approved recreational cannabis, regulating and taxing it.
 In 2015-16, Colorado collected 42.5 million dollars in tax revenue and used it to fund education.

 Institutional racism is used to keep people of color and immigrants suppressed and to divide voters.
 We will not end institutional racism until we admit it is a problem, and unite with our brothers and sisters of all races on a common goal of eradicating it.
 Until we unite and fight together, we will never see increases in our quality of life.